-Students must have a composite ACCESS score of 5.0 and a literacy score of 4.5.
-The composite score takes into account all four language domains (reading, writing, listening and speaking).
+Students must have an overall composite ACCESS for ELLs 2.0 score of 4.2 and a literacy score of 3.9.
+The overall composite score takes into account all four language domains (reading, writing, listening and speaking).
 The literacy score is composed of reading and writing domain scores.
-The scores used in making exit decisions will be reexamined after an internal data analysis of the 2017 ACCESS results, and will be consistent with guidance and technical assistance provided by WIDA to determine whether these are appropriate exit scores for English learners in Massachusetts.
-Current ACCESS scores used for exiting students have been determined to be consistent with English proficiency levels needed to perform successfully in the content areas.
+The scores used in making exit decisions were reexamined after an internal data analysis of the 2017 ACCESS results and again after the 2023 ACCESS results and are consistent with guidance and technical assistance provided by WIDA to ensure they are appropriate exit scores for English learners in Massachusetts to perform successfully in the content areas.

+Students with the most significant cognitive disabilities may take the WIDA consortium’s alternative English language proficiency assessment, the Alternate ACCESS for ELLs.
+An EL student who takes the Alternate ACCESS for ELLs is eligible to exit English learner education services and be reclassified as a former EL (FEL) when the student meets both criteria below.
+The School-Based Language Team must determine that the student has achieved English language proficiency by 1) attaining, at minimum, an overall composite score of Level P2; and 2) achieving a score of 12 on the English Language Observation Form completed by both the student’s special education teacher and ESL teacher.
+The English Language Observation Form is a standardized form that is aligned to the Alternate ACCESS Performance Level Descriptors.
+Note: The WIDA Consortium has recently updated the Alternate ACCESS assessment, and the new assessment will be administered in 2024.
+After this administration, WIDA and the Department will conduct a crosswalk of scores from the old test to the new test and update its exit criteria accordingly.

 SEA Support for English Learner Progress (ESEA section 3113(b)(6)): Describe how the SEA will assist eligible entities in meeting: